darencard/jekyll-now/_posts/2016-4-2-Software-Carpentry.md

    1. Create a directory on their Desktop called 'SCW_April2016'.
    2. Download the [zipped input files](https://raw.githubusercontent.com/{{ site.githubuser }}/{{ site.githubuser }}.github.io/data/input_data.zip).
    3. Unzip the download and move it into the 'SCW_April2016' directory.

+Note: Users who completed the Git/GitHub portion of the workshop correctly should also be able to download their final [output data]((https://raw.githubusercontent.com/{{ site.githubuser }}/{{ site.githubuser }}.github.io/data/output_data.zip).

 **Sections**